 Many healthcare providers prefer to use text messaging to communicate with each other and their patients on personal mobile devices because it’s quick, easy, and convenient.
 However, if text messaging contains a patient’s protected health information (PHI), the text message has to be compliant with the Health Insurance Portability and Accountability Act’s (HIPAA) rules and best practices to prevent identity theft and data breaches.

-HIPAA rules provide regulations to help ensure the privacy and security of health data including data in motion or transmission (such as texting).
+HIPAA rules provide regulations to help ensure the privacy and security of health data, including data in motion or transmission (such as texting).
 They also help prevent any breaches that could compromise sensitive patient information.
-According to the HIPAA Security Rule, a breach is an acquisition, access, use, or disclosure of PHI by an unauthorized individual.
+According to the HIPAA Security Rule, a breach is an unauthorized individual’s acquisition, access, use, or disclosure of PHI.

 One of the ways healthcare organizations can enforce HIPAA compliance through texting is by ensuring that all employees, affiliates, physicians, and third-party contractors and vendors know and apply HIPAA’s guidelines for establishing technical safeguards for protecting PHI.
-This is especially important for healthcare professionals who are sending and receiving text messages on any mobile device.
+This is especially important for healthcare professionals who send and receive mobile phone texts.

-Below are five HIPAA rules as it relates to text messaging that will help you understand how to securely manage health information while reaping the benefits of a secure messaging solution.
+Below are five HIPAA rules related to text messaging that will help you understand how to securely manage health information while reaping the benefits of a secure messaging solution.

 HIPAA Rules Regarding Texting

 1. Establish procedures and policies to manage who is authorized to access PHI when texting.

 HIPAA requires that healthcare organizations and business associates safely manage who has the privilege and/or right to access, change, or distribute sensitive health data.
 Therefore, access to PHI should be limited to only the amount of information necessary to perform a job.